-The expected planned project delivery date is Spring 2018, subject to funding agreement prior to the planned start of project stages GRIP 3b to 5 in October 2016.
-KCC has obtained assurances from Eurostar that the operator intends to continue serving Ashford [see Appendix A].
+The total funding allocation for the project is therefore £10,500,000, and the expected planned project delivery date is now February 2018, with monitoring and evaluation in 2018/19.
+KCC has obtained assurances from Eurostar that the operator intends to continue serving Ashford beyond this date (see Appendices A and G).

 The delivery of the project is being overseen by a Project Board, comprising officers from Network Rail, Eurostar, High Speed 1, Southeastern, the Office of Rail and Road, Ashford Borough Council, Kent County Council and the Department for Transport.
-A Roles & Responsibility Plan details the workstreams overseen by the Project Board and who attends Project Board meetings to represent and update on each workstream.
+A Roles & Responsibility Plan details the workstreams overseen by the Project Board and lists those who attend Project Board meetings to represent and update on each workstream.
+Additional representatives are invited to Project Board meetings from within these organisations or other appropriate organisations as required.
+Figure 1.3 shows the Project Board organisational interfaces.